Skip to Content

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-This Peanut Butter and Jelly cocktail recipe is refreshing with subtle hints of nuttiness and grape jelly.
+This Peanut Butter and Jelly cocktail recipe is refreshing with subtle hints of nutty flavor and grape jelly.
+The main ingredients bring about thoughts of childhood days with a peanut butter sandwich!
+But, we have made it adult for your next party or happy hour!

 Peanut Butter and Jelly Cocktail in rocks glass, tiny PB & J sandwich garnish